danieloskarsson/jsond/README.md

 The protocol is OPTIONAL if the value can be evaluated as a relative path to a JSOND file.

+§ and referenced from other JSOND files as if it's content was included in the referencing document.

 ### Constants

-A JSOND string literal value that is not valid JSOND grammar SHOULD be interpreted as a value constant and is thus REQUIRED in JSON text.
+A JSOND value that is not valid JSOND grammar SHOULD be interpreted as a value constant and is thus REQUIRED in JSON text.

-XXX: A JSOND value definition can be stored in a file and referenced from other JSOND files as if it's content was included in the referencing document.
+XXX:

-XXX: It should also be noticed that while not being a JSOND value null, true, false and numbers are interpreted by JSOND validators.
+It should also be noticed that while not being a JSOND value null, true, false and numbers are interpreted by JSOND validators.

-XXX: Most string literals are valid regular expressions.
+Most (§all?) string literals are valid regular expressions.

-XXX: This might be hard to actually have working since almost every expression is a regular expression.
+This might be hard to actually have working since almost every expression is a regular expression.
 For normal things that is the same thing.
 For other strings that contain regular expression special things, this will be the most common error.

-XXX: It actually works for null, true, false and such things
+It actually works for null, true, false and such things

+Definitions can be reused by referencing a JSOND file using the http or file protocol.
+JSOND files should have the file suffix .jsond and the mime-type application/jsond.

+A JSOND document that is valid JSON is never invalid.
+Each member is evaluated separately and if a value does not make sense to JSOND, e.g. a invalid regular expression, the value for the name is considered to be a string that consists of exactly that invalid regular expression.

+A JSOND parser SHOULD warn for this.
+:XXX

 ## References